 Megan is a dedicated West Ham Women’s season ticket holder who regularly attends home and away matches to support the team.
 As a queer, autistic person, she believes in creating a welcoming and safe environment for all fans.
 Megan wants to build a community for queer disabled individuals who attend both men’s and women’s games.
 She started supporting the team in 2022 after playing football for fun as a goalkeeper at a local youth club.
 Now, she plays for a pan-disability team and helps coach fun activities for disabled children.
 Megan wants everyone to feel safe and heard, not just at home games but also while traveling for away matches.

 Hello, I’m Ali, the website designer and social media manager for Pride of Irons.
-I’ve supported West Ham since the late ’70s, which means I’ve seen it al, the ups (hmmm), the downs, and the moments that make you question your life choices.
+I’ve supported West Ham since the late ’70s, which means I’ve seen it all, the ups (hmmm), the downs, and the moments that make you question your life choices.
 Despite this, I am a season ticket holder for both the men’s and women’s teams.

 I’m committed to ensuring LGBTQ+ supporters have a voice within the West Ham community.
 Football should be for everyone, whether you’re celebrating a glorious victory or drowning your sorrows, so come along to a Pride of Irons meet up.
 Although I’m quite shy, I’ll make you feel welcome, as will everyone else.
 That’s what we want to do, create a safe space where all fans feel welcome.